Uniswap/docs/docs/sdk/v3/guides/liquidity/03-collecting-fees.md

 The other 2 parameters, `expectedCurrencyOwed0` and `expectedCurrencyOwed1`, concern the type of currency and **max** amount of currency we expect to get collect through accrued fees, one for each of the two tokens of the pool.
 The type of the parameters is `CurrencyAmount`, a type that describes both the type and amount of currency.
 The values we provide are configuration parameters to our guide.

-We then pass the options object to the `NonfungiblePositionManager`'s `collectCallParameters`'s function:
+We then get the call parameters for collecting our fees from our `NonfungiblePositionManager` using the constructed `CollectOptions`:

 ```js reference title="Getting the calldata and value for the transaction" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/be67e7df220b0a270c9d18bbaab529e017213adf/v3-sdk/collecting-fees/src/example/Example.tsx#L51-L52
 ```

-Now that we have both the calldata and value we needed for the transaction, we can build and execute the transaction:
+The function above returns the calldata and value required to construct the transaction for collecting accrued fees.
+Now that we have both the calldata and value we needed for the transaction, we can build and execute the it:

 ```js reference title="Building and submitting the transaction" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/be67e7df220b0a270c9d18bbaab529e017213adf/v3-sdk/collecting-fees/src/example/Example.tsx#L55-L64
 ```

-After pressing the button, if someone has traded against our position, we should be able to note how the balance of USDC and DAI drops as we collect fees.
+After pressing the button, if someone has traded against our position, we should be able to note how the balance of USDC and DAI increases as we collect fees.

+Note that we do not need to give approval to the `NonfungiblePositionManager` to transfer our tokens as we have already done that when minting our position.